 - Maximum part volume of 4 cubic inches (65.55 cc)

-Although liquid silicone rubber has superior ability to accommodate deviations in wall section, and it has almost no sink, the same rules for standard plastic part design apply.
+Liquid silicone rubber has a superior ability to accommodate deviations in the wall section and it has almost no sink.
+Despite this, the same rules for standard plastic part design should be observed.

 Determining the location of the parting lines is one of the initial steps in the tooling process.
 To make the process easier, minimize parting lines to produce cleaner parts and save time.

 One of the key benefits of LSR molding has to do with the ability to create parts with undercuts.
-Most undercuts can be removed with minimal effort by the press operator or with mechanical help.
-Then, each part gets evaluated on a case-by-case basis for viability.
+Most undercuts can be removed with minimal effort.
+Each part is evaluated on a case-by-case basis for viability.